 Development subject to the requirements of this subsection shall comply with the requirements of Table 5-405.B: General Tree Standards.
-All required trees shall be a minimum of 12 feet in height measured from final grade of the project site, with a six-foot spread and have three-inch calipers at dbh, at the time of planting, except that palms shall have a minimum of ten feet of clear trunk at time of planting.
+All required trees shall be a minimum of 12 feet in height measured from final grade of the project site, with a five-foot spread (5'S) and have two and one halfinch caliper (2-1'2" CA) and 45 gallon (45G) or field growth (FG) in size at the time of planting, except that palms shall have a minimum of ten feet of clear trunk at time of planting.